MoutiaFazaa/Django-Level5/learning_users/notes.md

 PASSWORD:
-    1- user authentification: we need  to add to settings.py (installed_apps) "django.contrib.auth" and "django.contrib.contenttypes" AND migrate after added them;
+    1- user authentification: we need  to add to settings.py (installed_apps) "django.contrib.auth" and "django.contrib.contenttypes" AND migrate after adding them;
     2- Never store passwords as plain text!!!;
     3- We will use PBKDF2 algorithm with SHA256 hash (built-in to django);
     4- we need to use also bcrypt and Argon2(opensource alghorithm haching);